 The advantage of a lithium-ion battery is that they are much lighter and they also hold on to their charge for longer.
 However, if you allow a lithium battery to lose voltage they cannot be recovered.

 It is not advisable to use a regular battery charger on a lithium battery as even though they will charge the lithium battery there are many risks involved as the charger switches cycles, from causing a fire to rendering the lithium cells useless, so unless you like taking risks or you’re prepared to sit with a voltmeter and check the battery throughout the charging process, you’re better off buying a dedicated lithium-ion motorcycle battery charger.

 If, like me, you’ve got a few cars and bikes, you don’t need more than one charger if you buy the right one.
 What you will need is multiple quick-charge cables but they’re only a few quid each.

 You can choose any brand of charger you want but the one I’ve been using for years and really rate is the CTEK MXS 5.0 charger.

 There are loads of reasons that this is a top-notch charger.
-Firstly, it has individual bike and car modes, so you won’t be over charging a bike battery or taking forever to charge a car battery.
-It has a max output of 5 amps and a regular motorcycle battery charger is usually 0.8 amps.
+Firstly, it has an individual bike and car mode, so you won’t be overcharging a bike battery or taking forever to charge a car battery.
+It has a max output of 5 amps – a regular motorcycle battery charger is usually 0.8 amps.

 It covers gel and lead-acid batteries and has a dedicated AGM mode.
-It features an automatic 8-stage charging process which tests the battery than starts charging at whatever stage is neccessary from a complete desulphation (high-ampage) to a float mode (trickle charging).
+It features an automatic 8-stage charging process which tests the battery then starts charging at whatever stage is necessary from a complete desulphation (high-amperage) to a float mode (trickle charging).

 The icing on the cake is that the MXS 5.0 also has a reconditioning mode where it will pulse and cycle an old battery to break down any sulphation and ensure that it is ready to accept a full charge.